dconford/liftoff-assignments/P2-Project_Outline/README.md

 ### Features

-Home Page: Default view would include navigation bar (Home, Signup page, Admin page);
+Home Page: Default view would include navigation bar (Home, Signup page, Admin page);<br>
-           A View of latest months crime data displayed for (allCrime());
+           A View of latest months crime data displayed for (allCrime());<br>
               This would require page to communicate with DB, retrieve  and display info (READ).

-Query Tool: A Drop down for altering the search to a single neighborhood (allCrimeByNeighborhood(neighborhoodId));
+Query Tool: A Drop down for altering the search to a single neighborhood (allCrimeByNeighborhood(neighborhoodId));<br>
               This would require additional controller methods beyond allCrime().

-Optional Registration: User who choose can register for an account, eventually to receive notifications.
+Optional Registration: User who choose can register for an account, eventually to receive notifications.<br>
-           This would include a signup page and a registration successful page.
+           This would include a signup page and a registration successful page.<br>
            This would include abilities to  signup (CREATE), remove user (DELETE), edit user (UPDATE) info to fulfill all other CRUD functions

 This should be enough to roll out a MVP.

 Future improvements:
-Advancements in data display and Query selection (more selections, better granular insight into details), these would be iterative improvements and extensions of primary Feature (Data Query tool);
+Advancements in data display and Query selection (more selections, better granular insight into details),<br> these would be iterative improvements and extensions of primary Feature (Data Query tool);

 Future features would be graphical representation of data, and mapping of data points to a map image.

-I hope to give Admins access to an eventual data import tool (files come as monthly csv).
-Import process should run as a method to check for new file, and import it automatically.
+I hope to give Admins access to an eventual data import tool (files come as monthly csv). <br>Import process should run as a method to check for new file, and import it automatically.

 ### Technologies